Research

 Javier Conde, Miguel González, María Grandury, Gonzalo Martínez, Pedro Reviriego, and Marc Brysbaert

-Proceedings of the Fourth Workshop on Generation, Evaluation and Metrics (GEM²) 2025, Vienna, Austria
+Proceedings of the 4th Workshop on Generation, Evaluation and Metrics (GEM²), Vienna, Austria, 2025

 Kaleidoscope: In-language Exams for Massively Multilingual Vision Evaluation

-Iván Salazar, María Fernández Burda, Sajid Bin Islam, Amir Soltani Moakhar, Shubham Singh, Fredrik Farestam, Angelika Romanou, ...
-María Grandury, ... and others
+Iván Salazar, María Fernández Burda, Sajid Bin Islam, Amir Soltani Moakhar, Shubham Singh, Fredrik Farestam, Angelika Romanou, (...)
+María Grandury (...)

 Spanish and LLM Benchmarks: Is MMLU Lost in Translation

-Irene Plaza, Nina Melero, Cristina del Pozo, Javier Conde, Pedro Reviriego, Marina Mayor-Rocher, and María Grandury
+Irene Plaza, Nina Melero, Cristina del Pozo, Javier Conde, Marina Mayor-Rocher, María Grandury, Pedro Reviriego

 BLOOM: A 176B-Parameter Open-Access Multilingual Language Model

-Teven Le Scao, Angela Fan, Christopher Akiki, Ellie Pavlick, Suzana Ilić, Daniel Hesslow, Roman Castagné, Alexandra Sasha Luccioni, François Yvon, ..., María Grandury, ... and Thomas Wolf
+Teven Le Scao, Angela Fan, Christopher Akiki, Ellie Pavlick, Suzana Ilić, Daniel Hesslow, Roman Castagné, Alexandra Sasha Luccioni, François Yvon, (...)
+María Grandury (...), Thomas Wolf

 BERTIN: Efficient Pre-Training of a Spanish Language Model using Perplexity Sampling